DmitriyLesnoy/Future_Engineers_Lime/README.md

 2. Programming language - Python 3.9.
 3. Access to the repository on Github and the installed project folder from the repository
 4. Bitvise SSH Client
-6. presence of certain files on Raspberry Pi and PyBoard
+6. presence of certain files on Raspberry Pi
 7. The operating system of the computer you will be working on is Windows 10

 Installing the required components: